"That's Doobie, my man servant. And believe me, he's no queer. He keeps going on and on about some girl he left back home."

 I wake up and realize that's the longest bit of exposition I've ever heard from Christian Grey.
 I wipe some drool from one corner of my mouth--the droopy one--and say, "He looks like Larry King with pointy ears."

-Indeed, he's even wearing suspenders to hold up a potato sack he was using for clothing.
+Indeed, he's even wearing suspenders to hold up the potato sack he was using for clothing.
 I find that... odd.

 "Don't be an idiot," Christian chastises me.
 "That potato sack is made from the finest imported burlap money can buy."